 PRINCE2 2017 is better in this regard providing some recommendations about how particular PRINCE2 environments can be addressed.
 However you as the project manager are still left to select an approach.
 Of course with every PM in the organisation doing their own tailoring of the methodology very soon the organisation are not all running a consistent PRINCE2 process at all.
 Instead the organisation are probably running a wide range of tailored PRINCE2 methods.

 For you as a PM this isn’t much of an issue.
 However, for team members working on multiple projects the story is very different.
 A team member will see different approaches on each project and that is consequently very confusing.

 PRINCE2 is a common culprit but the same issues occur with other methodologies as well.
 However at PROJECT in a box we have developed some generic methods based on best practice and our experience to better fit your low and mid complexity Projects.

 The n Step Family of Generic Project Management Methods

-Using our extensive project management experience we have created our own n Step family of methods.
+Using our 20 year project management experience we have created our own n Step family of methods.
 These draw on our experiences in a wide range of sectors and countries.
-Our fifteen years of personalising or creating Project Management methodologies for organisations feed in as well.
+Our work personalising or creating Project Management methodologies for organisations feed in as well.

-The nStep method family are pre-scaled.
+We provide nStep as a collection of pre-scaled methods.
 Helping you to support tasks from below the traditional project level with the 1 step method.
-Through to your more complex projects with the 5 step mehtod.
+Through to your more complex projects with the 5 step method.
 The methods use consistent processes and documentation terminology throughout the family.
-This helps you ad your users move between methods as they work on bigger projects.
+This helps you and your users move between methods as they work on bigger projects.
 All the methods are all provided with templates.
 Some of the templates are the official PRINCE2 templates (which we are the original authors of).
 Some of the templates are the official DSDM Atern templates.
 Others templates we created ourselves based on our extensive experience.

 1 Step Project Management Methods